Diophantine approximation with prime restriction in function fields: Introduction

 In the thirtees of the last century, I.\ M.\ Vinogradov \cite{vinogradov2004themethod} established the infinitude of primes $p$ satifying \eqref{eq:DirichletApprox:PrimeConstraint} with $\theta = 1/5$ by a sophisticated non-trivial treatment of trigometrical sums over primes, which also allowed him to prove the ternary Goldbach conjecture for sufficiently large odd intergers without assuming any hypothesis like the Riemann Hypothesis.
 In 1978, Vaughan \cite{vaughan1978onthedistribution} improved the exponent 1/5 to 1/4, using his famous identity for the von Mangoldt function and refined Fourier analytic arguments.
 This has been improved by Harman \cite{harman1983on-the-distribution} to 3/10 in 1983 using his sieve method which has since become an important tool in sieve theory.
 There were several improvements by Jia and Harman who refined numerical calculations and the sieve method itself (see \cite{jia1993on-the-distribution}, \cite{harman1996on-the-distribu} and \cite{jia2000on-the-distribution}).
 New ideas enabled Heath-Brown and Jia \cite{heath-brown2002the-distribution} to come very close to the exponent $1/3$ (they established $\theta=9/28)$, and $\theta=1/3$ was eventually achieved by Matom\"aki \cite{matomaki2009the-distribution}.
 In particular, Heath-Brown and Jia made a connection to Kloosterman sums, and Matom\"aki utilized estimates for sums of Kloosterman sums, as established by Deshouillers and Iwaniec in their celebrated work \cite{DeIw}.
 This exponent 1/3 is considered to be the limit of the current technology, and it is known that it is not hard to establish it under the Generalized Riemann Hypothesis (GRH) for Dirichlet $L$-functions (see the comments in \cite{heath-brown2002the-distribution}).

 Analogues of these results for quadratic number fields have recently been obtained by Harman, the first-named author, Mazumder and Technau in several papers (see \cite{Harman2019}, \cite{BT}, \cite{BM}, \cite{BMT}) who achieved an analogue of Harman's exponent $7/22$ in this setting.
 Here we consider an analogue for function fields.
 This article is organized as follows.
-We first give a short proof of Matom\"aki's above-mentioned result ($\theta=1/3$) under the Generalized Riemann Hypothesis (GRH) for Dirichlet $L$-functions.
+We first give a short proof of Matom\"aki's above-mentioned result ($\theta=1/3$) under the Generalized Riemann Hypothesis (GRH) for Dirichlet $L$-functions (see Theorem \ref{Mato} below).
 As already mentioned, it is known that GRH implies this exponent, but we didn't find any place in the literature where this is worked out explicitly.
-Then we translate this proof into a version for function fields $\mathbb{F}_q(T)$, where $q\ge 7$ is an odd prime power.
+Then we translate this proof into a version for function fields $\mathbb{F}_q(T)$, where $q\ge 7$ is an odd prime power (see Theorem \ref{FunctionfieldsMato} below).
+(For the cases $q=4,5$, we obtain weaker exponents along the same lines, but for $q=2,3$, we are not able to obtain a non-trivial result.)
 In this setting, GRH is known to hold and therefore our result is unconditional.
-After having established this analogue of Matom\"aki's result for function fields $\mathbb{F}_q(T)$, we work out a generalization for imaginary quadratic extensions of $\mathbb{F}_q(T)$. \\ \\ {\bf Acknowledgements.} We would like to thank the Ramakrishna Mission Vivekananda Educational and Research Insititute for an excellent work environment.
+After having established this analogue of Matom\"aki's result for function fields $\mathbb{F}_q(T)$, we work out a generalization for imaginary quadratic extensions of $\mathbb{F}_q(T)$ (see Theorem \ref{goaltheo} below). \\ \\ {\bf Acknowledgements.} We would like to thank the Ramakrishna Mission Vivekananda Educational and Research Insititute for an excellent work environment.
 The second-named author thanks UGC NET fellowship for providing financial support.